Spin (2021 film): Plot

-The next day, while the rest of the gang have their lunch, Ginger runs to them in a panic after the DJ she had hired for the festival is unavailable, and Rhea, after she remembers having bonded with Max about music, playlists and mixes, recommends him to Ginger.
-The event is a success despite Ginger's constant anxiety, and Max thanks Rhea for recommending him to Ginger, offering to repay her kindness.
-She is initially hesitant, but finally asks him to teach her the art of the turntable, and Max agrees to take her to the vinyl store.
-The next day, at the vinyl store, he shows her what each of the parts of the turntable do, and they are at it on the turntable when their common favorite DJ Luka Cent walks in, drawn by the music, clearly liking it, and asks them to meet him at the billing counter, where they get flyers for the contest "Battle of the Beatmasters".
+The next day, while the rest of the gang have their lunch, Ginger runs to them in a panic after the DJ she had hired for the festival is unavailable, and Rhea, recommends Max to Ginger.
+The event is a success, and Max thanks Rhea for recommending him to Ginger, offering to repay her kindness.
+She asks him to teach her the art of the turntable, and Max agrees to take her to the vinyl store.
+The next day, at the vinyl store, he shows her what each of the parts of the turntable do, and they are at it on the turntable when their common favorite DJ Luka Cent walks in and impressed, gives them flyers for the contest "Battle of the Beatmasters".
 Max invites Rhea for practice at his house.
-Over the next few days, she learns more about the art of DJ mixing, and improves daily.
+Over the next few days, she learns more about the art of DJ.

-Responsibility beckons as she ends up being late for her dinner shift, and her work-life balance falls apart as she either turns up late at school or does not turn up at all, even when they are working on improving the track that he made and which was rejected by Ginger.
-It all starts to crack when the plates she's carrying fall down and break, although Nani is there to save her day.
-Finally on the day of the fundraiser, she is tasked with looking after the enormous amount of guests of a baby-shower, which she sneaks out of to attend the festival and enjoy with her friends.
+Responsibility beckons as she ends up being late for her dinner shift, and she either turns up late at school or does not turn up at all.
+Finally on the day of the fundraiser, she is tasked with looking after the guests of a baby-shower, which she sneaks out of to attend the festival.
 When the track has been played, Max fails to acknowledge Rhea, leading to an argument between him and her after the show, while unbeknownst to Max, Rhea's gang has been watching them, and confronts him after she storms out.